 Tim Brauhn is an online communications professional, writer, cook, and gardener.

-He is the Communications Manager for Islamic Networks Group, an organization that counters prejudice and discrimination against American Muslims by teaching about their traditions and contributions in the context of America’s history and cultural diversity.
+He is the former Communications Manager for Islamic Networks Group, an organization that counters prejudice and discrimination against American Muslims by teaching about their traditions and contributions in the context of America’s history and cultural diversity.

 Tim was previously the Director of Operations for The 1010 Project, a Denver humanitarian agency that provides business and entrepreneurial education in Kenya by partnering with community-based organizations.
 He was also a Project Manager for Spotted Koi, a business and website consultancy.
 Tim served as an Online Community Mobilizer with Ashoka’s Changemakers, the premier global online community of social entrepreneurship and innovation.
 He was also a Project Communications Officer with Shoulder to Shoulder, a national campaign of over thirty religious denominations and interfaith organizations, where he led a special project to equip faith communities to push back against anti-Syrian/anti-refugee rhetoric.